readthedocs/readthedocs.org/docs/guides/build-notifications.rst

 Take these steps to enable build notifications using email:

-* Going to **Admin > Notifications** in your project.
+* Go to **Admin > Notifications** in your project.
 * Fill in the **Email** field under the **New Email Notifications** heading
 * Submit the form

-You should now get notified on your email when your builds fail!
+You should now get notified by email when your builds fail!

 Using webhook
 -------------

-Read the Docs also allows webhooks configuration to receive notification regarding builds fails.
+Read the Docs can also send webhooks when builds fail.

-Take these steps to enable build notifications using webhook:
+Take these steps to enable build notifications using a webhook:

-* Going to **Admin > Notifications** in your project.
+* Go to **Admin > Notifications** in your project.
-* Fill in the **Url** field under the **New Webhook Notifications** heading
+* Fill in the **URL** field under the **New Webhook Notifications** heading
 * Submit the form

-The project name, slug and its build instance that failed will be sent as POST request to your webhook url:
+The project name, slug and its details for the build that failed will be sent as POST request to your webhook URL:

 .. code-block:: json

        {
             "name": "Read the Docs",
             "slug": "rtd",
             "build": {